lopopolo/dotfiles/zsh/README.md

   PATH=""
   source /etc/profile
 fi

-. "$HOME/.bashrc"
 ```

 ### Caveats

-- rustup will dump some lines to `.bash_profile` here when installing for the
+- rustup will dump some lines to `.zprofile` here when installing for the first
-  first time.
-These lines are already included in this directory's bash
+  time.
+These lines are already included in this directory's bash configuration.
-  configuration.
-Remove them from `.bash_profile` after rustup is installed.
+  Remove them from `.zprofile` after rustup is installed.